earldouglas/sbt-war/README.md

 Put together, these compose xsbt-web-plugin, and provide complete support for developing Servlet-based Web applications in Scala (and Java).

+### Production approximation

+The `container:start` task launches a Jetty or Tomcat container using the complete, packaged, .war file artifact.
+This allows for high confidence that, when the webapp works under `container:start`, it will work in production.

+Though this isn't ideal for all development situations (e.g. hot reloading of source resources under *src/main/webapp*), it saves an enormous amount of overhead and complexity in keeping things consistent and predictable.

 ## Quick reference

 First, add xsbt-web-plugin: